Mixed Ability Health and Social Care Strategy Manager

 General

 International Mixed Ability Sports (IMAS) is seeking a Manager to implement and deliver our health and social care strategy.
-The successful candidate will work closely with IMAS directors and experts with lived experience of disability to co-create learning opportunities for health and social care professionals, manage existing and develop new relationships within the sector, as well as proactively engage with practitioners, social prescribers, and university students through the co-ordination of placement opportunities.
+The successful candidate will work closely with IMAS Directors and Experts by Experience (Inclusion in Sport Group) to co-create learning opportunities for health and social care professionals, manage existing and develop new relationships within the sector, as well as proactively engage with practitioners, social prescribers, and university students through the co-ordination of placement opportunities.

 This part-time (0.4 FTE) post is available from February 2023 and represents an exciting and unique opportunity to help our organisation test, transfer and develop our established knowledge in social inclusion through physical activity, sports and education across new sectors.
 This is particularly relevant in the context of the changes and challenges brought about by the Covid pandemic, and the stark increase in health inequalities.